bitpay/insight-api/README.md

 ## IMPORTANT: v0.2 Caching schema

 In v0.2 a new cache schema has been introduced.
-Only information from transactions with SAFE_CONFIRMATIONS+ settings will be cached (by default SAFE_CONFIRMATIONS=6).
+Only information from transactions with INSIGHT_SAFE_CONFIRMATIONS+ settings will be cached (by default SAFE_CONFIRMATIONS=6).
 There are 3 different caches:
  * nr. of confirmations
  * transaction spent information
  * scriptPubKey for unspent transactions

-Cache data is only completed on request, i.e., only after accessing the required data for the first time, the information is cached, there is not pre-caching procedure.
+Cache data is only filled on request, i.e., only after accessing the required data for the first time, the information is cached, there is not pre-caching procedure.

+To ignore cache, use INSIGHT_IGNORE_CACHE;

 ## Prerequisites